hnhx/librex/README.md

 </p>

-<p align="center">A privacy respecting free as in freedom meta search engine for Google</p>
+<p align="center">A privacy respecting free as in freedom meta search engine</p>

 # Online instances
 + [search.davidovski.xyz](https://search.davidovski.xyz/) 🇬🇧

-If you wish to get your instance added create an issue with:
+If you wish to get your instance added create an issue with the `new instance` label and this information:
 + the URL of your instance
 + the country where your instance is being hosted

 Your request will be **rejected** if your instance:
 + contains JavaScript
++ contains cookies
 + contains ads
 + has been heavily modified